 The Carbon Regulation contemplates that certain business sectors that are subject to a regulated emissions ceiling will be required to obtain a GHG emission allowance in the form of a technical approval issued by the relevant sectoral ministry (articles 50(2) and 79(1) of the Carbon Regulation).
 However, because the Carbon Regulation is only an umbrella regulation with respect to climate change control and emissions reduction, more specific implementing regulations issued by each sectoral ministry will need to be observed.
 For example, technical approvals in the industrial sector shall be regulated by the Ministry of Industry, while the Ministry of Energy and Mineral Resources will regulate technical approvals for the oil and gas sector.
-This requirement has not yet been put in place and may differ from sector to sector.
+This requirement has only begun to be regulated, particularly in the coalfired power plants sector, and more recently introduced for the forestry sector (mangrove and peatlands management).
 For business sectors not subject to future emissions ceilings, there are no provisions regarding the requirement to obtain a technical approval for the emissions allowance.